the-krafty-koder/mastering/notes/books/restful-api-nodejs/authentication.md

 Server authenticates the user.
 Server generates a JWT:
 Encodes the header and payload.
-Signs it using a secret (for HMAC) or private key (for RSA).
+Signs encoded header+payload using a secret (for HMAC) or private key (for RSA).
-Server returns the JWT to the client.
+Server returns the JWT(encodedheader.encodedpayload.signature) to the client.

 🗂 2.
 Token Storage
 Client stores the token (usually in localStorage, sessionStorage, or an HTTP-only cookie).